Drug and Alcohol Use Policies

 Albertus Magnus College takes seriously the issues presented by illegal drug and alcohol abuse by

-employees have an obligation to follow the Drug and Alcohol policy, as well as all federal, state and local laws.
+students.
+As members of the Albertus Magnus College community, all students have an obligation to follow the Drug and Alcohol policy, as well as all federal, state and local laws.
 The College has established the following requirements.

 I. STANDARDS FOR STUDENTS